 Transfer of Property in Law

 The Transfer of Property Act, of 1882 happened to be one of the early pieces of legislation of the nineteenth century.
-The Act is having an important place in the statute book with the main objective to render the system of transfer of immovable property a system of public transfer.
+The Act has an important place in the statute book with the main objective to render the system of transfer of immovable property a system of public transfer.
 Registration is therefore insisted upon for completing the transfer, except in cases of transactions of small value.
 Before diving into the definition of transfer of property, I would like to explain property.

 Property is a very wide term and would include anything which carries some value and over which the right of ownership may be exercised.
 The word property in its most comprehensive sense includes all legal rights of a person except his personal rights, which constitute his status or personal condition.